 The Charter Operating credit facilities contain representations and warranties, and affirmative and negative covenants customary for financings of this type.
 The financial covenants measure performance against standards set for leverage, debt service coverage, and interest coverage, tested as of the end of each quarter.
-The maximum allowable leverage ratio is 4.25 to 1.0 until maturity, tested as of the end of each quarter between 30, 2004.
+The maximum allowable leverage ratio is 4.25 to 1.0 until maturity, tested as of the end of each quarter beginning September 30, 2004.
 Additionally, the Charter Operating credit facilities contain provisions requiring mandatory loan prepayments under specific circumstances, including when significant amounts of assets are sold and the proceeds are not reinvested in assets useful in the business of the borrower within a specified period, and upon the incurrence of certain indebtedness when the ratio of senior first lien debt to operating cash flow is greater than 2.0 to 1.0.

-The Charter Operating credit facilities permit Charter Operating and its subsidiaries to make distributions to pay interest on the Charter Operating senior second-lien notes, the CIH notes, the CCH I notes, the CCH I senior notes, the CCO Holdings senior notes, the Charter Convertible senior notes, the CCH to notes and the Charter Holdings senior notes, provided that, among other things, no default has occurred and is continuing under the Charter Operating credit facilities.
-Conditions to future borrowings include absence of a default or an event of default under the Charter Operating credit facilities and the continued accuracy in all material respects of the representations and warranties, including the absence since December 31, 2003 of any event, development or circumstance that has had or could reasonably be expected to have a material adverse effect on our business.
+The Charter Operating credit facilities permit Charter Operating and its subsidiaries to make distributions to pay interest on the Charter Operating senior second-lien notes, the CIH notes, the CCH I notes, the CCH I senior notes, the CCO Holdings senior notes, the Charter convertible senior notes, the Charter Charte